cgiacomini/vagrant--kubernetes/README.md

   The nodes names and their IP address can be changed in this file.

-* ***root CA certificates*** In case the network is behind a proxy (a company wide man-in-the-middle proxies for internal security) most probaly get the followinf error is rised "x509: certificate signed by unknown authority" while trying to upgrade the OS packages or pulling the kubernetes images from the web.
-That is because the proxy interetps SSL communication and replace the to the endpoint and replace the certificate of the endpoint.
+* ***root CA certificates*** In case the network is behind a proxy (a company wide man-in-the-middle proxies for internal security) most probaly get the following error is rised "x509: certificate signed by unknown authority" while trying to upgrade the OS packages or pulling the kubernetes images from the web.
+That is because the proxy inercepts the SSL communication and replace the the certificate of the endpoint.
 To solve this we need to update the kubernetes nodes with the company Root CA self signed certificate.
 To do so all certifactes in ***config/RootCA*** directory are automatically update in all kubernetes nodes.